Kat404/SAPITS/METHODOLOGY.md

 - **Encrypted Hard Drives**: We use LUKS1/LUKS2 for full disk encryption, ensuring that even if someone gains physical access to the drives, they cannot access the data stored on computers dedicated exclusively to SAPITS.

-- **Secure Operating System**: Secureblue is our default operating system, offering an optimal balance between usability for our technicians and maximum possible security for your data.
+- **Secure Operating System**: QubesOS is our default operating system, offering private and secure isolation for each stage of the process, ensuring maximum possible security for your data.

 - **Password Model**: [Not Implemented] We are developing a decentralized system for managing hard drive and login passwords, preventing access centralization and reducing risks of corruption or security threats.

+- **E2E Encrypted Messaging**: We use cutting-edge technologies to always provide security between SAPITS and its users.
+SimpleX Chat is one of the most revolutionary messaging apps at the moment, requiring no phone number or email for use, featuring end-to-end encryption (E2E) to protect your conversations, as well as E2E decentralized servers and the possibility to use incognito profiles for your anonymity.

 ### 2. Anonymity